 Andrew said there is no “typical day” on the job, and he is energized by new and better ways of doing things.
 His short, but motivating mantra for success— “Stay after it”—helps him tackle complex problems with positivity and resiliency.

-“I really value the freedom I have to pursue new and innovative ways to perform my job and I enjoy the analysis,” he says.
-“Looking at systems and asking ‘is it working well enough?
+“I also really value the freedom I have to pursue new and innovative ways to perform my job,” he said.
+“Looking at systems and asking ‘Is it working well enough?
 Could it be better?
 What are the options for improvement?
-Is it worth it?’ and then getting to implement modern IT tools and techniques to help the USPTO better meet its mission is exciting.”
+Is it worth it?’ and then getting to lead the development of modern IT tools and techniques to help the USPTO better meet its mission is exciting.”

 Workplace flexibilities are key to balancing a fast-moving workplace.